What is a Financial Conflict of Interest (FCOI) in Research?

 UConn’s Financial Conflicts of Interest (FCOI) in Research policy provides guidelines to promote objectivity in research while establishing standards to ensure that the design, conduct, and reporting of research funded by extramural sponsors will not be biased by any conflicting financial interest of an Investigator.

-- Electronic submittal of an SFI disclosure also satisfies the training requirement as required under federal regulations and UConn policy.
+Completion and submission of the financial disclosure form also satisfies the training requirement as required under federal regulations and UConn policy.

 Who is an investigator?